 We’re entering a time where kids are earning much more than their parents ever did.
 We have the opportunity to personalize our education and learning, choosing what we want to learn and from whom we want to learn it.
 The downside of this is many of us avoid encountering diverse attitudes or life lessons because it may upset our view.
 We prefer to exist in an echo chamber, but that’s not conducive to pushing ourselves toward new points of view and new lessons.

 Living a great life doesn’t begin by getting into a top school or an expensive college.
 Living a great life is about understanding and following your yearnings.
 It’s about living a life of new explorations and assignments each day.
 It’s about taking on new endeavors and continuing to grow.

 Education isn’t about getting a diploma.
 It’s not about following a formula or even completing a goal.
 Our education isn’t something prescribed.
 It’s a continuous journey we should follow throughout our lives every day.
 In many ways, the purpose of college is the experience.

 Yes, there are advantages to attending an elite school, but in many ways, the advantages are simply based on the fact these institutions are built for learning (and they’re well-funded to do so).
 When students attend, they’re encompassed in a total learning environment, which helps them learn how to become better students.
 But an elite college or ivy league school isn’t the only way to get that experience, and in many ways, it may be easier to get when it’s not as easily attained.

 There are many schools out there.
-The most important part of an education is having quality teachers and professors who are dedicated.
+The most important part of education is having quality teachers and professors who are dedicated.
 It’s also important to be surrounded by bright, interested, and engaged peers who continue to push students to keep learning and exploring.
-The additional networking and community that comes as a college alumnus or alumna is valuable and nice, but it’s not really the full answer.
+The additional networking and community that come as a college alumnus or alumna are valuable and nice, but it’s not really the full answer.